Scraping GitHub with Python and Proxies: A Practical Guide

 Scraping Techniques

-Choosing Your Python Toolkit
+Choosing your Python toolkit

-Fetching the HTML Content
+Fetching the trending page

 import requests